F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/waf/existing_stack/readme.md

 ![Configuration Example](images/azure-example-diagram.png)

 ## Post-Deployment Configuration
 This solution deploys an ARM template that fully configures BIG-IP VE(s) and handles clustering (DSC) and Azure creation of objects needed for management of those BIG-IP VEs.
 However, once deployed the assumption is configuration will be performed on the BIG-IP VE(s) to create virtual servers, pools, and other objects used for processing application traffic.
-Because that information is unknown at deployment time, ensure the following tasks are done for each unique service to allow traffic to reach the BIG-IP(s) in the VM Scale Set.
+An example of the steps required to add an application are listed [here](#post-deployment-application-configuration).

+### Backup BIG-IP configuration for cluster recovery
+After you initially launch the template, if you make manual changes to the BIG-IP configuration, you must make a backup of your BIG-IP configuration and store the resulting UCS file in the **backup** container of the storage account ending in **data000** created by the template to ensure the master election process will include the custom configuration in the cluster in the event of failure.
+Note: If necessary to recover from this UCS it will pick the one with the latest timestamp.
+  1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive.
+Use the following syntax to save the backup UCS file:
+     - From the CLI command: ```# tmsh save /sys ucs /var/tmp/original.ucs```
+     - From the Configuration utility: **System > Archives > Create**
+  2. Upload the UCS into the **backup** container of the storage account ending in **data000** (it is a Blob container).

+### Post-deployment application configuration
-### Post-deployment tasks (example application on port 443)
+Note: Steps are for an example application on port 443
   1. Add a "Health Probe" to the ALB (Azure Load Balancer) for port 443, you can choose TCP or HTTP depending on your needs.
 This queries each BIG-IP at that port to determine if it is available for traffic.
   2. Add a "Load Balancing Rule" to the ALB where the port is 443 and the backend port is also 443 (assuming you are using same port on the BIG-IP), make sure the backend pool is selected (there should only be one backend pool which was created and is managed by the VM Scale set)
   3. Add an "Inbound Security Rule" to the Network Security Group (NSG) for port 443 as the NSG is added to the subnet where the BIG-IP VE(s) are deployed - You could optionally just remove the NSG from the subnet as the VM Scale Set is fronted by the ALB.